-Mattresses & Box Springs Take to Landfill See Alternatives Cold Canyon Landfill accepts mattresses and box springs at no cost, with a limit of one mattress and one box spring per visit.
-Several local businesses and organizations also accept used mattresses and box springs.
-In addition, North County Christian Thrift Shop at 9330 El Camino Real inAtascadero.
+Mattresses and Box Springs Alternative ways to recycle Special Instructions FREE Drop-off Locations!
+Cold Canyon Landfill at 2268 Carpenter Canyon Rd in San Luis Obispo has a limit of one mattress and one box spring per visit.
+For more information call 805-549-8332.
+Chicago Grade Landfill at 2290 Homestead Road in Templeton.
+For more information call 805-466-2985.
+North County Christian Thrift Shop at 9330 El Camino Real inAtascadero.
 For more information call 805-466-1679.
-Cleaner Earth Company504 South Western, Santa Maria, CA| (805) 481-9213Map & DirectionsAccepts mattresses and box springs for no cost.
+San Miguel Community Service Water Treatment Plant at 1765 Bonita Street in San Miguel.
+For more information call 805-467-3388.
+Watch this quick video from the Mattress Recycling Council to learn more about its efforts to keep more mattresses out of landfills and get more materials back into the material stream.
+Right now, about 70 percent of each mattress is recyclable.
+Mattress Recycling Council Video Cleaner Earth Company504 South Western, Santa Maria, CA| (805) 459-6185Map & DirectionsAccepts mattresses and box springs for no cost.
 Accepts up to five units without an appointment.
 If you have more than five units, call for an appointment.
 Grass Roots II Inc.11545 Los Osos Valley Rd, San Luis Obispo, CA | (805) 544-2333Map & DirectionsAccepts used mattresses and box springs in good condition.
-For specific questions about mattress recycling or for large loads of mattresses:Contact Liz Wagner | email@example.com | (916) 798-1594 For general questions about mattress recycling:Check out the Mattress Recycling Council.
+For specific questions about mattress recycling or for large loads of mattresses:Contact Mark Patti|[email protected]| (661) 302-8888 Recent article published by ConsumerAffairs: https://www.consumeraffairs.com/homeowners/mattress-disposal-options.html For general questions about mattress recycling:Check out the Mattress Recycling Council.
 Don't Just Dump Them Never dump mattresses on the side of the road.
 Drop them off at a landfill, or dispose of them through a mattress recycling program.
 It’s expensive for public agencies to pick up illegally dumped mattresses.
-Alternative Ways to Recycle Give to St. Vincent de Paul Consider taking a used mattress or box springs to St. Vincent de Paul.
-They will not resell the mattress for hygiene reasons.
-Yet they will recycle them through their program.
-Ways to Reuse Sell or Give Away Listing a mattress on Craigslist or Freecycle can save you a trip to the landfill; old, bulky items can otherwise be difficult or pricy to transport.
+Alternative Ways to Recycle Take It to a Bye Bye Mattress Location California state law adds a small fee to the sale of mattresses and box springs that is used to fund their collection and recycling.
+California residents will receive a $3 reimbursement when they recycle them at participating facilities.
+Learn more or find a collection site near you.
+Donate Your Mattress Consider taking a used mattress or box springs to St. Vincent de Paul.
+They will not resell mattresses for hygiene reasons, but they will recycle them.
+For more helpful recycling and reuse tips, read “5 Ways to Donate Your Mattress” by AmeriSleep.
+Ways to Reduce Clean Your Mattress If you invest in keeping your mattress in good condition, you’re more likely to hold onto it long term or find a new home for it when you’re ready for a new one.
+Follow these tips to remove dust, stains and deodorize your mattress.
+Flip or Rotate Your Mattress Flipping or rotating your mattress can extend its life and give you a more comfortable sleep experience.
+Not every mattress can be flipped, but every mattress can be rotated.
+Learn more from Healthline.
+Ways to Reuse Sell or Give Away Listing a mattress on Craigslist or Freecycle can save you a trip to the landfill.
+Old, bulky items can otherwise be difficult or pricy to transport.
 Did You Know?
-Fillet the Mattress to Recycle It St. Vincent de Paul employs workers to fillet or cut apart mattresses using a box cutter; these workers recycle approximately 170,000 mattresses per year.
-Compared to other mattress parts, recycled T Steel box springs are generally sold for the most money and are a significant reduction in greenhouse gas emissions.
+How Mattresses Are Recycled Fillet the Mattress to Recycle It St. Vincent de Paul employs workers to fillet or cut apart mattresses using a box cutter.
+These workers recycle approximately 170,000 mattresses per year.
+Compared to other mattress parts, material from “T” frame steel box springs is generally sold for the most money and lead to a significant reduction in greenhouse gas emissions.
 Polyurethane from used mattresses is often recycled into wall foaming.